- Suitable for freezing

 Ingredients

-Sheep’s pluck (heart, lungs & liver), chicken stock, pinhead oatmeal, suet, chopped onions, coarse sea salt, ground black pepper, ground allspice.
-Filled into 100% natural casings.
+Lamb pluck (heart, lungs and liver), chicken stock, pinhead oatmeal, suet, chopped onions, coarse sea salt, ground black pepper, ground allspice.

-Cooking Advice
+Cooking advice

 The Haggis is a glorious thing, studded with pinhead oats, spiked with whiskey, rich with flavour and tradition.
 But at St. JOHN we break with tradition when it comes to the cooking – rather than the somewhat dour water bath we treat our haggises to a gentle braise in whiskey and chicken stock.
 If you wish to do the same, take a medium-sized, deep-sided roasting dish and nestle your haggis in the centre.
 Pour chicken stock to a depth of around 2” and add a scatter of salt and a healthy glug of whiskey, then place in a gentle oven for an hour until done.
 The braising juices create a beautiful sauce to spoon over your haggis when serving.

 Back to tradition for the accompaniments – neeps and tatties of course.
 You all know how to make mashed potato, buttery and silky, but if you need a little guidance for the neeps we recommend a 3:2:1 ratio of swede:carrot:onion.
-Boil all of these together until tender, drain and steam dry, then put through a moulis and stir with a good quantity of butter.
+Boil all of these together until tender, drain and steam dry, then put through a mouli and stir with a good quantity of butter.

 Customer reviews